 1. fuboTV

 FuboTV is an excellent streaming platform for sports fans.
-Thanks to its wide array of add-ons, fuboTV is the top choice for people who want live sports.
+Thanks to its wide array of add-ons, fuboTV is a top choice for people who want live sports.

 Plan | Cost | No. of Channels | DVR | Learn More |